jaddenki/bibi/firmware/lib/face_subsystem/README.md

 ## To do:

-- what animations should i include?
+- what animations should i include? i need to match faces with states
-  - startup
+  - \>u< startup
-  - low battery
+  - :T cleaning (calibrating table? dont know how this works)
-  - cleaning ?
+  - :) idle
-  - misc idle ?
+  - :/ idle (20% battery?)